MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/sla-time-scenarios.md

 - Case created on 06/14/2023 at 3:00 PM.
 - Warning and failure times are set as 1 and 2 days, respectively.
 - Working hours are set as 8:00 AM to 5:00 PM.
-- It will calculate 9 hours daily as working hours.
+- It calculates 9 hours daily as working hours.
 - Working days are set as Monday to Friday.
 - Skips Saturday and Sunday.
 - Skips holidays as per the holiday calendar.